ako/CsvServices/readme.md

 Currently this serves 2 main use cases:

- * This can be used to load data into a Mendix application, to quickly setup demo or test applications.
+ * This can be used to script initial data loading into a Mendix application, to quickly setup demo or test applications.
  * Export data for reporting in external tools like R.

 Csv import has support for specifying associations so you can have a csv's for all your entities and initialize you data entirely from csv files.